white-rabbit-japan/wre-static-pages-semantic-ui/README.md

 # wre-static-pages-semantic-ui

+# About

+site styles are located here

+`/semantic/src/site/globals/site.overrides`

+Perhaps we could organization components into individual files i.e. footer.variables and footer.overrides, but I put them all in one for now.

 ## Semantic was setup using the following procedure

 1. Install Gulp using NPM (if NPM isn’t already on your system, we recommended adding it via the Nodejs installer)